ficueu/ESPHome-IoT-modules/ESP-POE-MM-v1.0/README.md

 * passive PoE 12-57V (experimental, need to solder jumper on PCB),
 * USBC for flashing, based on CH340C (not recommended for powering),
 * power connector: 10-57 VDC (abs max 70V - needs to replace capacitor),
-* external connectors: 10xSCREW TERMINALS (3 fixed for: GND, 5V and 3.3V, others for GPIO or RS485/CAN),
+* external connectors: 10xSCREW TERMINALS (3 fixed for: GND, 5V and 3.3V, others for GPIO - they can be shared with Zigbee module or RS485/CAN),
 * internal connectors: 10xGPIO (4, 5, 13, 14, 15, 16, 32, 33, 34, 35)
 * support for 2xRS485/MODBUS (extended version),
 * support for CAN (extended version),